According To Former Lions, A Winning Football Team Can Only Be Good For Columbia

 Barring brief periods in the sixties and mid-nineties, the Columbia Lions were consistently the doormat of the Ivy League, a team only a mother could love.
 This season, however, the team has gone 6-1, and no one is more excited for the team than the men who saw the program through some of its darkest times.
 Staff writer Abby Rubel spoke to four football alumni about the current team’s success and what it means for Columbia.

-“Everybody used to want Columbia as their homecoming game because they were assured of a win at homecoming,” said Doug Jackson, CC ’75 and former running back for the Lions.
+“Everybody used to want Columbia as their homecoming game because they were assured of a win,” said Doug Jackson, CC ’75 and former running back for the Lions.
 But “it’s not going to be that way any longer.”

-In his time as a Lion, Jackson set records in season rushing yards, career rushing yards, and tied the record for season rushing touchdowns.
-Columbia won only four games, including a spectacular win against Penn in 1975, in which Jackson scored three of Columbia’s four touchdowns to lead the team to a 28-25 victory.
-He spent time in the NFL with the New York Giants and the Dallas Cowboys, then turned to coaching.
+In his time as a Lion, Jackson set records for season and career rushing yards and tied the record for season rushing touchdowns.
+Yet Columbia won only four games, one of which was a spectacular win against Penn in 1975, in which Jackson scored three of Columbia’s four touchdowns to lead the team to a 28-25 victory.
+He later spent time in the NFL with the New York Giants and the Dallas Cowboys before turning to coaching.